Translate

 Aug.
 16, 2022

-"17 But in the following instructions I do not commend you, because when you come together it is not for the better but for the worse.
-18 For, in the first place, when you come together as a church, I hear that there are divisions among you.
-And I believe it in part,19 for there must be factions among you in order that those who are genuine among you may be recognized.
-20 When you come together, it is not the Lord's supper that you eat.
-21 For in eating, each one goes ahead with his own meal.
+"But in the following instructions I do not commend you, because when you come together it is not for the better but for the worse.
+For, in the first place, when you come together as a church, I hear that there are divisions among you.
+And I believe it in part, for there must be factions among you in order that those who are genuine among you may be recognized.
+When you come together, it is not the Lord's supper that you eat.
+For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk.
-22 What!
+What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I commend you in this?
 No, I will not."

-~1 Corinthians 11:17-22 (ESV)
+~1 Corinthians 11:17-22 (ESV) [emphasis added]

 Paul does not say it is necessary for there to be divisions to show who is genuine/approved of God.
 In fact, he criticizes the Corinthians for having divisions (schismata [σχίσματα]) in the preceding verse.
-Ken has to insert "division(s)" into the English translation of the text in order to make it say what he wants it to say.
+Mr. Ham has to insert "division(s)" into the English translation of the text in order to make it say what he wants it to say.

 Paul is not lauding the Corinthians for having divisions in their church.
-In fact, in 1 Corinthians 1:10-14, he addresses this very issue, stating quite plainly that we should not be divided (schismata [σχίσματα]) into different camps over secondary matters (in the specific case of 1 Corinthians 10-14, it was different teachers) but that we should all be united in Christ.
+In fact, in 1 Corinthians 1:10-14, he addresses this very issue, stating quite plainly that we should not be divided (schismata [σχίσματα]) into different camps over secondary matters (in the specific case of 1 Corinthians 10-14, it was loyalty to different teachers) but that we should all be united in Christ.

-1 Corinthians 11:19 is a dual case of Pauline irony and eschatological commentary (as evidenced by Paul’s usage of (dokimoi [δόκιμοι]) [approved] to denote those who are genuine in their faith).
+1 Corinthians 11:19 is a dual case of Pauline irony and eschatological commentary (as evidenced by Paul’s usage of dokimoi [δόκιμοι]approvedto denote those who are genuine in their faith).
 Nothing in the surrounding verses indicates that it is good to have divisions in the church.
 In fact, Paul literally has nothing good to say about the Corinthians’ behavior in this passage!

 While there will be those within the congregation of believers who are not truly united to Christ, we must remember that it is God, not us, who will ultimately separate the genuine believers from the counterfeit and test the quality of the believers’ works (Revelation 20:11-15, 1 Corinthians 3:10-17).
 Furthermore, the distinction between those whose faith is genuine and those who are counterfeit is not based on a person’s stance on some secondary issue, but rather their response to the Gospel–whether or not they are known by Christ and have their names written in the Book of Life.
 We cannot rightly use our personal preferences, interpretations or convictions regarding secondary matters which are not clearly addressed in Scripture as a litmus test to determine who among our brothers and sisters in Christ are truly "approved of God."
-Yet Ken Ham, and by extension Answers in Genesis, wants to spin 1 Corinthians 11:19 to imply that we should have–and indeed actively seek to cause–division over "the right things.”
+Yet Mr. Ham, and by extension Answers in Genesis, wants to spin 1 Corinthians 11:19 to imply that we should have–and indeed actively seek to cause–division over "the right things.”
 By which he most often means his interpretation of Genesis 1-11 and a few other select prooftexts scattered throughout Scripture.

 This is very alarming and very dangerous.
 We should never allow our leaders to rise so high in our eyes that they are above reproach or correction.
 There must always be accountability for those who claim to teach God's Word.
 This is how we safeguard both the Gospel and the church (i.e., the individual people) from those who would abuse them for personal gain.